How Pakistan can still qualify for World Cup semi-finals

 How Pakistan can still qualify for Cricket World Cup semi-finals

-Pakistan are in sixth place in World Cup 2023 table with four points
+Pakistan are in fifth place in World Cup 2023 table with eight points

-Related video: Pakistan's Imam Ul Haq previews their must-win clash with Afghanistan at the Cricket World Cup

-Pakistan remain alive in the ICC Cricket World Cup 2023 with their recent win over Bangladesh at Eden Gardens, Kolkata,
+Pakistan remain alive in the ICC Cricket World Cup 2023 with their 21 run victory (DLS method) over New Zealand at the M. Chinnaswamy Stadium in Bangalore.

-The Men in Green, on Tuesday, finally secured a victory in the underway World Cup, following four consecutive losses that came against India, Australia, Afghanistan and South Africa.
+Last Tuesday, the Men in Green finally secured a victory in the underway World Cup, following four consecutive losses that came against India, Australia, Afghanistan and South Africa.

 The 1992 champions have a chance to make it to the semi-finals of World Cup 2023, but their qualification will depend on the results of other teams.